 This super-fast program cleans up unused files in around a second, getting rid of all the crap (that's what the first "c" stands for - honest) as it goes.
 CCleaner doesn't run all the time; just have it give your machine a quick spruce-up each week to keep it shipshape.

 Allows you to control all your Windows settings in one place, letting you customise your computer's interface as much or little as you want.

 Great for those that like modifying their software, but aren't into coding.

-Defraggler: Speed up your hard disk
+Defraggler: Speed up your hard drive

-From Piriform, the same stable as CCleaner, Defraggler is a "defragmenting" tool.
+From Piriform, the same stable as CCleaner, Defraggler is a defragmenting tool.
 Fragments are made when your computer splits up files because there's not enough space in the place they were originally saved.
 It has a significant effect on performance, since when re-opening these files, your PC has to find two (or more) pieces instead of one.
 Defragmenters join the pieces together again, thus speeding up the computer.

 Windows has its own Disk Defragmenter, which can be found in the System Tools menu, but it takes ages, as it'll only go through your entire hard disk at one go.
-Defraggler can be used to do the job on a smaller scale: just choose files and it'll process them in a few seconds.
+Defraggler can be used to do the job on a smaller scale: just choose the files and it'll process them in a few seconds.